 After qualifying, you should have an extensive knowledge of macros and micros, nutritional legislation, specialist diets and how to meal prep.
 You’ll also have a deep understanding of the relationship between nutrition and physical activity, allowing you to tailor nutrition programmes to your clients’ specific needs.

-Level 3 Sports Massage Therapy
+#2 – Offer Sports Massage Therapy

-Another popular career progression for personal trainers is to take a course in sports massage therapy.
+Another popular career progression for personal trainers is to take a Level 3 Sports Massage Course.
+Once qualified, you’ll be able to aid in injury rehabilitation and enhance sporting performance.

 Many of the roles and responsibilities of a personal trainer will overlap with your sports massage qualification, such as carrying out an initial assessment and working on a 1-on-1 basis.
 This is one of the reasons that it is a perfect progression for a qualified PT.